Atrociously/stilts/book/src/configuration.md

 ```

 Once you have that done simply add it to your config as follows to
-make it operate on all of the file extensions listed for its entry.
+make it operate on all the file extensions listed for its entry.

 ```toml
 [package.metadata.stilts.escape]